dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 [!code-csharp [IOUBBox](~/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx/ObjectDetectionConsoleApp/YoloParser/YoloOutputParser.cs#L227-L239)]

-Outside of the inner-most for-loop that checks adjacent bounding boxes, check whether there are any remaining bounding boxes to be processed.
+Outside of the inner-most for-loop that checks adjacent bounding boxes, see whether there are any remaining bounding boxes to be processed.
 If not, break out of the outer for-loop.

 [!code-csharp [CheckActiveSlots](~/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx/ObjectDetectionConsoleApp/YoloParser/YoloOutputParser.cs#L242-L243)]